lklacar/filter-evaluation-engine/README.md

       .toList();
 ```

+`Fel.filter` method is used to create a filter predicate from the filter expression string.
+The resulting predicate can be applied to a stream of objects to filter the data based on the specified criteria.

 ## Installation

 To include FEL in your project, add the following dependency to your `pom.xml` if you are using Maven: